PRISHIta123/Curriculum_RL_for_Driving/README.md

 ### Searching for Curricula using Bayesian Optimization

-To run Bayesian Optimization to search for curricula in a particular MODE run:
+To run Bayesian Optimization to search for curricula in a particular MODE on your own run:
 ```./BayesOpt.sh```

 When prompted to enter a MODE choose from the following: